 Viewing User and Computer Attributes

 - Click Properties and then click the Attribute Editor tab.
-A list all the attributes pertaining to the object can be viewed.
+A list of all the attributes of the object can be viewed.

 Protecting Objects from Accidental Deletion

 This action denies permission to delete the object and attempting to do so displays an error message.

 The following steps illustrate how to protect AD objects from accidental deletion: